julianflood1/animal-tracker/README.md

 ## Description

-This is a website that I made which allows a user to add animals to a list showing properties about the animal, and then the user can edit and sort the animals.
+This is a kid-themed website that I made which allows a user to add animals to a list showing properties about the animal, and then the user can edit and sort the animals.

 https://github.com/julianflood1/animal-tracker/